ualberta-mueller-group/MCGS/docs/development-notes.md

 - `sumgame` is used to store and solve a sum of games.
     - It is derived from `alternating_move_game`
         - Reimplements `solve` method
-    - Solving implemented mostly by private method `sumgame::_solve_with_timeout`
     - Boolean negamax search, with optimizations
         - Splits a subgame into more subgames after playing a move in it
         - Simplifies "basic" CGT games
+    - `sumgame::_solve_with_timeout`
+        - `private` method implements most of the search algorithm
+        - Runs until it either completes, or times out
+        - A timeout of 0 means infinite time
-        - Other `solve` methods within `sumgame` are implemented in terms of this method
+        - All public `solve` methods within `sumgame` (see below) are implemented in terms of this method
-        - A timeout of 0 means search never times out
         - In the future we could use a macro to check if the result of a recursive call timed out
-    - `sumgame::solve` runs until completion, without timing out
-    - `sumgame::solve_with_timeout` runs until it either completes, or the timeout expires
+    - `sumgame::solve_with_timeout`
-        - Currently this spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
+        - Currently spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
         - This may interfere with some performance profiling tools, but other implementations based on checking a clock seem to be costly.
+    - `sumgame::solve`
+        - runs until completion, without timing out
+    - `sumgame::solve_with_games`
-    - `sumgame::solve_with_games` temporarily adds games to the sum, calls `sumgame::solve`, then removes the games and returns the result.
+        - Temporarily adds `games` to the sum, calls `sumgame::solve`, then removes `games` and returns the result.
+        - Useful for playing a difference game

-## "Logically const" interface for solving games
+## "Logically `const`" Interface for Solving Games
-- In both `alternating_move_game` and `sumgame`, the public `solve` methods are declared as const.
+- In both `alternating_move_game` and `sumgame`, the public `solve` methods are declared as `const`.
 - This means that while the game state may be modified during solve, it must be restored before the end of `solve` in any case, including timeout or other failure modes.
 - `class assert_restore_game` in `alternating_move_game.h` is a stub for